 It may have made sense to link to a page I had already written about this subject.

-I’ve added the internal link using anchor text that clearly indicates to the reader and the search engines a relevant page.
+I’ve added the internal link using anchor text that indicates a relevant page to the reader and the search engines.

-Using Ahrefs link opportunities feature will help you to identify internal link opportunities and could help boost the organic rankings of particular pages and keywords.
+Using the Ahrefs link opportunities feature will help you identify internal link opportunities and could help boost the organic rankings of particular pages and keywords.

-A link to an external website can help Google understand the context of the page; especially for complex or mixed intent subjects.
+A link to an external website can help Google understand the page’s context, especially for complex or mixed intent subjects.

 For example, there are 2 towns in the UK called Troon.

 If I mentioned and linked out to the golf courses in Troon, then Google would know my page is about Troon in Scotland, not Troon in the southeast of England.

 According to the Google UX playbooks, your page should have the following information above the fold of the browser (as indicated by the arrow in the screenshot)